ztar0light/project-re3mix/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes.
 4. Submit a pull request for review.

+Alternatively you can also get a ticket in the discord server

 ## License